 - Avoid applying oils to sensitive areas like the nose, ears, eyes, or broken skin.
 Avoid using “hot oils” on the face.

-- Always read labels and package instructions before using an essential oil for the first time.
+- Always read labels and package instructions before using essential oils for the first time.

 - Use dilution to minimize skin sensitivity.